Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 fx | 0 to info.fxcount -1 | ID of the effect or ~ to increment, ~- to decrement, or r for random.
 sx | 0 to 255 | Relative effect speed. ~ to increment, ~- to decrement. ~10 to increment by 10, ~-10 to decrement by 10.
 ix | 0 to 255 | Effect intensity. ~ to increment, ~- to decrement. ~10 to increment by 10, ~-10 to decrement by 10.
+c1 | 0 to 255 | Effect custom slider 1.
+Custom sliders are hidden or displayed and labeled based on [effect metadata](#effect-metadata).
+c2 | 0 to 255 | Effect custom slider 2.
+c3 | 0 to 31 | Effect custom slider 3.
+o1 | bool | Effect option 1.
+Custom options are hidden or displayed and labeled based on [effect metadata](#effect-metadata). o2 | bool | Effect option 2.
+o3 | bool | Effect option 3.
 pal | 0 to info.palcount -1 | ID of the color palette or ~ to increment, ~- to decrement, or r for random.
 sel | bool | `true` if the segment is selected.
 Selected segments will have their state (color/FX) updated by APIs that don't support segments (e.g. UDP sync, HTTP API).
 If no segment is selected, the first segment (_id_:`0`) will behave as if selected.
 WLED will report the state of the first (lowest _id_) segment that is selected to APIs (HTTP, MQTT, Blynk...), or `mainseg` in case no segment is selected and for the UDP API.
 Live data is always applied to all LEDs regardless of segment configuration. rev | bool | Flips the segment, causing animations to change direction.